Uragoo/blog-website/README.md

 # Useful information
-Password used to log into the different accounts in our database: 1234 We tested the website on Microsoft Edge and Google Chrome [On PC]
+Password used to log into the different accounts in our database: 1234 We tested the website on Microsoft Edge [On PC]